 Financial planning must be scary, given the amount of people who avoid it or try to do it on their own, unassisted.
 Many people assume financial planning means funding their 401(k) or Roth IRA, or perhaps having a 529 savings plan for college.
 While these are critical components of a sound financial plan, this is occasional planning; only focusing on particular needs without looking at the bigger picture.
-Or conversely they assume financial planning is fee-based financial planning offered by Investment Adviser Representatives which oftentimes involves comprehensive wealth management.
+Or conversely they assume financial planning is fee-based financial planning offered by Investment Adviser Representatives (IARs) which oftentimes involves comprehensive wealth management.
 Planning for your financial future is about the efficient and effective building of wealth, no matter what a family’s income might be.
 It not only generates wealth to its greatest potential, but it also seeks to protect wealth from taxes or inflation, market fluctuations, or claims from creditors.

 The stakes couldn’t be higher.
 Done correctly, the results of comprehensive planning can be absolutely incredible.
 Done incorrectly, one could retire pinching pennies, living a reduced lifestyle, subject to budget-related fears and anxiety.